 To learn more about the enhancement processes Ed Primeau applied, please click HERE.

 The quality of technology back then was very poor which weighs heavy on understanding the dialogue of the radio transmissions even after audio enhancement.
 It was at this time that Primeau had an idea.
-He decided to create a video which displays the transcript on screen while the dialogue from the radio transmission plays.
+He decided to create a video that displays the transcript on the screen while the dialogue from the radio transmission plays.

 After that, Primeau recorded authentic footage from a private jet cockpit via a pilot who is a good friend of Primeau’s.
 This footage enhances the experience of listening to the flight deck recordings with a closed caption type text add on.

 For instance, this perspective is often applied to audio evidence that doesn’t have video content to immerse the viewer into the experience in which the recordings were originally created.
 The videos are available for viewing through the links below:

 It may take a while to get your ears acclimated to this early, mobile technology.
 Primeau Forensics has carefully removed unnecessary radio static and squeals to accommodate better listening.
 Above all, it is recommended that you use a combination of speakers and headphones to best listen to these recordings.